|National Statistic||Product name||National population projections|

-In response, the ONS Centre for Ageing and Demography has published a set of Quality Assurance of Administrative Data reports for all of the administrative datasets that underlie its products.
+In response, the Office for National Statistics (ONS) Centre for Ageing and Demography has published a set of Quality Assurance of Administrative Data reports for all of the administrative datasets that underlie its products.
 Many of these underlie the national population projections either directly or indirectly (via the population and migration estimates).Nôl i'r tabl cynnwys

 Assessment of user needs and perceptions

-(The processes for finding out about uses and users and their views on the statistical products.)
+Assessment of user needs and perceptions is the processes for finding out about uses and users and their views on the statistical products.

 Because we publish national population projections (NPPs) for each of the four UK nations, we work closely with our partners in the devolved administrations, including discussing appropriate methods.
-We do this via our twice-yearly NPP committee meetings, as well as ongoing liaison.
+We do this via at least twice-yearly NPP committee meetings, as well as ongoing liaison.

 We collect other information on users’ needs for, and perceptions of, the NPPs in a number of ways:

-meetings with other primary stakeholders, such as government departments – this includes the NPPs consultation events and bespoke events occurring just after publication
+- meetings with other primary stakeholders, such as government departments – this includes the NPPs user event and also bespoke events occurring just after publication

-feedback on NPPs may also come from other Office for National Statistics (ONS) engagement with users, including its annual customer satisfaction surveys
+- feedback on NPPs may also come from the Office for National Statistics’ (ONS’) other engagement with users, including its annual customer satisfaction surveys

 Manylion cyswllt ar gyfer y Methodoleg